 The Final Word on Tea

 If you like a cup of tea with your morning toast or afternoon snack or on its own, enjoy it.
 It’s safe to drink as long as the caffeine doesn't make you jumpy.
-And it has a number of possible health benefits, including protection from cancer, diabetes, and heart disease.
+And it may even help protect against cancer, diabetes, and heart disease.

 A few cups of daily tea might even give you a slight push toward your weight-loss goals.
 Just don't expect miracles to come in a teacup.
 Real weight loss requires a whole lifestyle approach that includes diet changes and activity.